College of Education and Human Development

 • Writing skills to communicate clearly with diverse audiences

-• The ability to Incorporate idea and concepts and interpret data
+• The capability to analyze ideas, concepts, and data

 • 180+ hours of relevant work experience